lmmqxyx404/Learning_Note/mysql.md

+# watch out
-first you must start the mysql service, then you can connect it net start mysql net stop mysql mysql -u root -p show databases;
+first you must start the mysql service, then you can connect it.

+# In windows,first you must start up mysql service
+net start mysql
+net stop mysql

+# some frequent command
+mysql -u root -p
+show databases;
 use tablename;